UriCW/innohealth-challenge/README.md

 You can query the service directly by using `curl localhost:3001/all` and `curl localhost:3001/update` You can use the frontend by browsing to `localhost:3000/`

+If docker-compose complains ports 3000, 3001 or 5432 are in use already, use `lsof -i :<PORT NUMBER>` to diagnose the issue and stop any running postgres instance, or change the port in the docker-compose.yml.

 ## Google Cloud

 You will need to setup gcloud and terraform and docker.